amiantos/ealain/README.md

 ## Local Cache

-Ealain caches up to 100 images locally.
-You can find these images under `~/Library/Containers/com.apple.ScreenSaver.Engine.legacyScreenSaver/Data/Library/Application Support/Ealain` on your local filesystem.
+Ealain caches up to 100 images of each style used on your local filesystem.
+You can find these images under:
+- `~/Library/Containers/com.apple.ScreenSaver.Engine.legacyScreenSaver/Data/Library/Application Support/Ealain`
 ## Authors

 * Brad Root - [amiantos](https://github.com/amiantos)